suatatan/suatatan.github.io/index.md

-I am a data scientist. ⬇️
+My name is Suat ATAN or Satan 😈 I am a data scientist.

 I analyze and visualize data with Python and R and publish it as a web app.
 Machine Learning Models, dealing with big datasets, and reporting and interpreting the data is the part of the job.